Islamic design

 Three more examples of public planting Three examples of flowers in public and private areas – photos from CaritoJames’ public Flickr photos Three more examples of flowers in public and private areas – photos from CaritoJames’ public Flickr photos Three more examples of flowers in public and private areas Three more examples of flowers in public and private areas Three more examples of flowers in public and private areas

-This is so not just for the nationals but is particularly true for expatriates.
-While nationals have their own gardens, many of the expatriates working in the country don’t.
 In addition they tend to go to public areas in order to meet fellow countrymen.
 Forty years ago areas such as the gardens at the airport and roundabouts were the places these expatriates congregated and it was a common sight to see these areas crowded at night with men obviously enjoying these small gardens.
 Nowadays the practice continues though with far greater choice.
 But what is also noticeable is the number of families that come out to enjoy the gardens.
 The Corniche in particular is a real attraction in the evenings, and the gardens in the different parts of the country are well used.

 Dates being harvested by Municipality workers Dates in their different stages of ripeness